 I‘ve grown very fond of saying that ‘Everyone is Catholic on Saint Patrick’s Day’.
 I say that because on every March 17th, at least in the United States, you’ll find people of every sect, creed, and religion wearing green, saying ‘Happy Saint Patty’s Day’ to friends and strangers alike, and drinking and eating things that should never be the color green.
 And, indeed, many of these souls also happen to be some of the most anti-Catholic persons since John Calvin himself.

 It is true, along with many other things, the Catholic community has lost control of the message of what Saint Patrick and his Feast Day is all about.
-Whether Catholics will ever resuscitate the true meaning of that honored Feast Day will certainly come sometime after Timothy Cardinal Dolan, the Archbishop of New York, serves as Grand Marshall of the first St. Patrick’s Day in which openly homosexual groups will march; to which Cardinal applauds (bravo), saying, “I have no trouble with the decision at all … I think the decision is a wise one.”
+Whether Catholics will ever resuscitate the true meaning of that honored Feast Day depends on whether the orthodoxy of the Catholic faith ever becomes the norm again.

 The Calvinistic and Anti-Catholic Roots of Thanksgiving Day

 At least Catholics aren’t alone in losing control over the original purpose of one of their most honored celebrations.
 Originally, Thanksgiving Days were the Protestant response to the litany of Catholic Church Holy Days, which required the faithful to attend Mass.
 Two years after King Henry VIII (1491-1547) had consecrated the Church of England – making himself the supreme head, and during the same year (1536 – perhaps the initial height of the formal repression of Catholicism and Catholics in England) that his Parliament passed the Act Against the Pope’s Authority, Henry also established his church’s own calendar with only 27 Holy Days.